 Just like when starting a new way of eating or workout program, there’s going to be trial and error to hone in on your preferences with your racket string.

-Do your research and get the strings that best suit your tennis playing needs.
+Do your research and get the strings that best suit your tennis playing needs whether your focus is on string movement, string type, higher tension or lower tension – the combination that’s best for you is out there.

-Be aware that it may take a bit of patience to find the strings or combination that works best for you.
+Be aware that it may take a bit of patience to find the tennis strings or combination that clicks for you.
 At least you’ll be playing tennis while you figure it out.